 One of the major interests of the free software is that it allows skilled people to audit the program code, to insure notably that it does only what it is supposed to do.
-So it is an additional barrier to protect your privacy S.
+So it is an additional barrier to protect your privacy.

 Debian implements this principle in its Social Contract, and particularly in the Free Software Guidelines according to Debian.
-This contract states that the Debian project will contain only free Software.
-Thus, during the installation of a Debian distribution, neither non-free drivers will be install by default.
+This contract states that the Debian project will remain 100% free.

 However the contract recognizes that some users might need "non-free" components to run their systems, like some peripheral drivers, or some applications decoding specific music or video files, for example.
-That's why the distributed software is divided into three sections:
+That's why the distributed software is divided into 4 sections:

-- main for the free software packages available by default, - contrib for the packages respecting the free software guidelines by themselves, but which are depending on non-free software, that do not comply with these guidelines, - non-free for packages which do not comply with the free software guidelines.
+- main for the free software packages available by default, - non-free-firmware for the non-free firmwares available by default, - contrib for the packages respecting the free software guidelines by themselves, but which are depending on non-free software, that do not comply with these guidelines, - non-free for packages which do not comply with the free software guidelines.